 A study of the development of science fiction, especially in the 20th century.
 The emphasis is on reading the works themselves, for themselves, but an attempt is made to show the development of the form toward literary maturity.

-Shakespeare on Stage
+EN 2603 3 hours Shakespeare on Stage

 A course is which selected Shakespearian plays are studied in conjunction with KETC's telecast of the plays.
 Spring semester only.